The Ranch

 The Steakhouse as Wine Destination: Anaheim's East Ball Road Corridor

 Southern California's steakhouse tier has always leaned heavily on Napa Cabernet, and the reasons are not difficult to explain: the state grows some of the country's most sought-after Cabernet Sauvignon, and the pairing logic between a high-extract, tannic red and aged, well-marbled beef is about as close to settled science as food and wine gets.
 What shifts from one steakhouse to another is how seriously the wine program is curated, how the list is organized, and whether the floor staff can actually sell it.
-The Ranch, on East Ball Road in Anaheim, sits in the tier of California steakhouses where the wine list is not an afterthought bolted onto a meat-focused menu, but a parallel argument for why you came in the first place.
+The Ranch, on East Ball Road in Anaheim, is a farm-to-table steakhouse where the wine list is a major part of the appeal.

 Anaheim's dining identity is complicated by geography.
 The city's hospitality economy orbits the Disneyland Resort, which generates enormous foot traffic but also conditions many restaurants to optimize for convenience rather than depth.
 The Ranch occupies a different position: it sits on East Ball Road, away from the park's immediate perimeter, in a physical and conceptual space that is more local institution than tourist checkpoint.
 For context, compare it to the neighborhood's other registers: Burritos Los De Juárez serves the city's working-class Mexican dining tradition; Strong Water operates as a serious rum-forward cocktail bar with a distinct identity; and Anaheim White House represents the city's older fine dining tradition rooted in Italian-Continental cooking.
 The Ranch reads as the steak-and-wine anchor in that broader ecosystem, the place where a long-format dinner built around big reds makes the most structural sense.